Homegrown (Neil Young album)

-Homegrown is the 40th studio album by Canadian-American Neil Young.
+Homegrown is the 42nd studio album by Canadian-American Neil Young.
 It was released on June 19, 2020, by Reprise Records.
 The album consists of material recorded between June 1974 and January 1975.
 The album was recorded after the release of On the Beach and before the sessions for Zuma.
 Like those two albums, much of the material was inspired by Young's relationship with actress Carrie Snodgress, which was deteriorating in 1974.
 The album was compiled and prepared for release in 1975.
-Instead, Tonight's the Night was released in its place, and Homegrown remained unreleased for decades.
+Instead, Tonight's the Night was released, and Homegrown remained unreleased for 45 years.
 It was finally set for release as part of Record Store Day 2020, amid Neil Young's ongoing Archives campaign.
 Its release was again delayed by Record Store Day's postponement due to the COVID-19 pandemic, before finally seeing release on June 19.

-Sessions

-In mid-June 1974, Young recorded several acoustic performances of new material at his home studio at the Broken Arrow Ranch.
-Later that month, he would convene Crosby, Stills, Nash & Young for further sessions and rehearsals for the upcoming stadium tour.
-Author Peter Doggett says the group recorded a few songs during the rehearsals for the tour.
-On June 15, Young recorded solo performances of "Love/Art Blues" and "Through My Sails".
-The following day he recorded several more songs with bassist Tim Drummond, "Pardon My Heart", "Homefires", "Hawaiian Sunrise" and "Love Is a Rose", as well as "L.A.
-Girls And Ocean Boys," a solo piano piece.
-Each of these performances were released in 2020 on Neil Young Archives Volume II: 1972–1976.
-A second recording of "Through My Sails" from June 17 (recorded with CSNY) would see release in 1975 on Zuma, along with "Pardon My Heart" (with new overdubs added).